 Select Access keys under Security + networking for the storage account and select Show keys.
 Note the value for key1 to use in a later step when mapping the file share in a VM.

 To test network access to a storage account, deploy a VM to each subnet.

 Create the first virtual machine

-Setting Value Subscription Select your subscription Resource group Select **myResourceGroup, which was created earlier.
-Virtual machine name Enter myVmPublic Region (US) East US Availability options Availability zone Availability zone 1 Image Windows Server 2019 Datacenter - Gen1 Size Select the VM Instance size you want to use Username Enter a user name of your choosing.
+Setting Value Subscription Select your subscription Resource group Select myResourceGroup, which was created earlier.
+Virtual machine name Enter myVmPublic Region (US) East US Availability options Availability zone Availability zone 1 Image Select an OS image.
+For this VM Windows Server 2019 Datacenter - Gen1 is selected.
+Size Select the VM Instance size you want to use Username Enter a user name of your choosing.
 Password Enter a password of your choosing.
 The password must be at least 12 characters long and meet the defined complexity requirements.
 Public inbound ports Allow selected ports Select inbound ports Leave default set to RDP (3389)

-Under NIC Network Security Group, select Advanced.
-The portal automatically creates a network security group for you that allows port 3389, which you'll need open to connect to the virtual machine in a later step.
+Setting Value Virtual Network Select myVirtualNetwork.
+Subnet Select Public.
+NIC network security group Select Advanced.
+The portal automatically creates a network security group for you that allows port 3389.
+You'll need this port open to connect to the virtual machine in a later step.